insanem3rlin/Lego/README.md

 - If you encounter any new categorical levels in production data, they’ll map to −1 (the “unknown” bucket).
 Consider swapping to `OneHotEncoder` or `TargetEncoder` if better performance is needed.
 - To tune hyperparameters, look into `GridSearchCV` or `RandomizedSearchCV` around the `Pipeline`.
-- For larger datasets, you may want to replace `pandas` in-memory tables with out‐of‐core tools (e.g., Dask).

 ---

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License as seen in the LICENSE file in this repository.
 Feel free to adapt and extend!